 The album closes with a carnival sounding Love Makes The World Go Round, which was originally intended as the lead single.
 It’s certainly along the same lines as La Isla Bonita, and she even performed it at 1985’s Live Aid, but thankfully it’s consigned to album territory.

-This album is probably the defining moment in Madonna’s career – turning her into a credible artist.
+Over all, this album is probably the defining moment in Madonna’s career – turning her into a credible artist.
 Unsurprisingly this album became the biggest selling album in the world in 1986, and is the biggest selling album of the 1980s by a woman.

 - POP RESCUE 2014 RATING: 4 / 5 – Jimmy Jimmy lets it down.